 Do Hot Air Balloons Get Caught In Fast Wind?
 Yes.

+One thing to know about hot air balloons is that they do not have landing gear like fixed wing aircraft.
 There are three types of landings in a hot air balloon.
 A stand-up landing, a fast wind (tip-over landing), and an emergency landing.
 99.9% of all hot air balloon landings are stand-up or tip-over landings.
 Both are safe and a normal part of ballooning.
 Emergency landings only occur if powerline contact is imminent, there is a weather anomaly or a mechanical equipment failure.
 We’ll chat later about why hot air balloons rarely have mechanical failures or get caught in funky weather.

 Balloons can safely land in fast wind (it’s memorable and actually pretty fun!).
 However, it is crucial that as a passenger, you listen to the safety briefing and all pilot instructions before the landing sequence in the case that there is a fast wind landing.